-Students who are not recommended for progression at the Reassessment Board, or who have failures (after reassessment) in more than 40 credits, may be transferred to part-time study to access their final reassessment opportunity if it is considered they have potential to progress in the future.
+Students who are not recommended for progression at the Reassessment Board, or who have failures (after reassessment) in more than 40 credits, may be recommended to repeat the year of study or transfer to part-time study to access their final reassessment opportunity if it is considered they have potential to progress in the future.
 Such students may re-register for the outstanding failed modules as part-time students (I4.2).

-It is essential that all students who are allowed to progress with modules outstanding, are transferred to part-time study to repeat outstanding modules or are registered as an external student to complete reassessment without attendance, receive proper guidance.
+It is essential that all students who are allowed to progress with modules outstanding, are transferred to part-time study to repeat outstanding modules, repeat their year of study or are registered as an external student to complete reassessment without attendance, receive proper guidance.
 This is to ensure a full understanding of the implications of the Assessment Board decision and the options available.
 All such students will be expected to meet with their Programme Leader/personal tutor to complete a Learning Agreement prior to registration for the following year.